Policies of Accreditation

 Section 7.
 Records

-The Council keeps complete and accurate records of accreditation reviews of each program, including: site team reports; responses by units to team reports; reports of any interim, periodic, or special reviews; and the program’s most recent self-study report.
-The Council also keeps complete records of: all accreditation decisions; minutes of Council and Committee meetings; correspondence and supporting documents relating to appeals and complaints; general correspondence; and other documents related to its accrediting activities.
+The Council keeps complete and accurate records of accreditation reviews of each program, including: site team reports; responses by units to team reports; and reports of any interim, periodic, or special reviews.
+The Council also keeps complete records of: all accreditation decisions; minutes of Council and Committee meetings; documents relating to appeals and complaints; and other documents related to its accrediting activities.

-Site team reports before the 2012-13 review period and some self-studies are available to the public upon written request.
-(Note: documents are not available before the 1989-90 academic year, when ACEJMC’s open-meetings policy became effective.)
+Some previous site team reports are available by contacting the ACEJMC office.
+Reports are not available before the 1989-90 academic year, when ACEJMC’s open-meetings policy became effective.